freistil/freistilbox-docs/source/important_details/includes.md

+---
+title: Pre-configured settings snippets
 status: published
-zendesk-article-id: 201084635
+zendesk-id: 201084635
-zendesk-article-tags:
+tags:
   - configuration

-# Pre-configured settings snippets
+---

 In the `current` directory, you'll find a subdirectory named `config` with CMS-specific configuration snippets.
 You can include these snippets into your web application settings to have important services configured automatically.